jefftranter/6502/sbc/firmware/README.md

 3. A program that prompts on boot whether to load JMON or Basic (based on Grant Searle's code).

+Another option is wozmon.bin which only contains a port of the Woz Monitor from the Apple 1.
+It does not include Basic.

 By default Basic is the 6 digit OSI version.
 If you comment out the line with "CONFIG_SMALL := 1" in osi_basic.s, it will build Basic with 9 digits of floating point precision (and longer error messages).
 This